adnanebrahimi/blog/cl14j9zlb00r749nv1v8uayq1.md

 # Solution

-To solve the problem I installed the necessary plugins in Jira.
+To solve the problem, I installed the necessary plugins in Jira.
 One for connecting to Gitlab and the other one for creating automation rules.

-I also created an API service to be a middleware service between Github and Jira.
+I also created an API service to be as a middleware service between Github and Jira.

 ## Git Integration for Jira Plugin